Skip to main content

 Equipment used for 3D metal printing

-Professional 3D printers Renishaw AM400 and Trumpf TruPrint 1000 are used for the construction of metal parts with laser-fused metal powder.
-The SLM 3D printers used belong to the most modern devices of their kind, which is proven above all by the resulting quality of the printed parts.
+Professional 3D printers Renishaw AM400 and Trumpf TruPrint 1000 are used for manufacturing metal components from laser-melted metal powder using SLM (Selective Laser Melting) technology.
+These printers are among the most advanced of their kind, as evidenced by the high quality of the printed parts.

 Technical specifications Renishaw AM500E